click-contrib/click-man/README.md

 #### (3) We want to generate man pages on the fly

 First, we do not want to commit man pages to our source control.
-We want to generate them on the fly.
-Either during build or installation time.
+We want to generate them on the fly, either during build or installation time.

 With setuptools and pip we face two problems: